Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 13 Fusion
-The 3 main Level 13 Fusion Monsters each have 3300 ATK, requiring 2 of the 3 Ritual Monsters as Material.
+The 3 main Lv13 Fusion Monsters each have 3300 ATK, requiring 2 of the 3 Ritual Monsters as Material.
 They feature a powerful floodgate effect of their own, while sharing the following effect:

 > If this card is targeted (Quick Effect): You can make 1 other DARK Monster on the field become the target instead.